RandyyGlaude/PowerShell/README.md

 # PowerShell Scripts Collection

 Welcome to the PowerShell Scripts Collection!
-This repository houses an array of invaluable PowerShell scripts meticulously crafted to streamline server management, system monitoring, and a range of tasks.
-Each script is meticulously designed with a specific purpose in mind, empowering you to execute actions efficiently and effectively.
+This repository is your go-to hub for a diverse range of practical PowerShell scripts, designed to simplify server management, streamline system monitoring, and tackle various tasks with ease.
+Each script serves a clear purpose, enabling you to execute actions efficiently and effectively.

-## Scripts at a Glance
+## Scripts Overview

-Here's a concise overview of the exceptional scripts you'll find within this collection:
+Here's a quick overview of the scripts available in this collection:

 ### Get-StatusChecker

-Effortlessly inspect and oversee the status of designated services on a server.
-This script empowers you to input the server name and service names, providing comprehensive insights into service statuses.
-It even offers the option to initiate the startup of stopped services.
+Check and manage the status of specific services on a server.
+Input the server name and service names to see their statuses.
+You can even start services that are stopped.

 ### VssCheck-Shadowcopies

-Unearth insightful details regarding shadow copies on a server.
-This script facilitates an understanding of shadow storage allocation, utilized space, and volume associations.
+Retrieve details about shadow copies on a server.
+Understand shadow storage, used space, and volume association.

 ### Get-ClusterStatus

-Obtain real-time updates on the status of a Windows cluster server.
-By entering the server name, this script provides a swift overview of the cluster's operational state.
+Instantly see the status of a Windows cluster server.
+Just input the server name to get a clear overview of the cluster's state.

 ### Get-MonitorCPULoad

-Monitor CPU load and swiftly identify the service exerting the highest CPU consumption on a server.
-This script delivers immediate information about CPU usage and the service that is the primary cause of elevated loads.
+Monitor CPU load and identify high-consuming services on a server.
+Get real-time CPU usage and the service causing the most load.

 ### Get-Uptime-LastReboot

-Retrieve essential uptime and last reboot details for specified client machines.
-By inputting client names, this script offers valuable insights into their uptime and the timing of their last system reboot.
+See uptime and last reboot info for client machines.
+Input client names to get insights into their system activity.

 ### Get-user-loggedoff

-Efficiently manage active user sessions on a remote server.
-Input the server name and session IDs to facilitate smooth session management.
+Efficiently manage user sessions on a remote server.
+Input server name and session IDs to handle active sessions.

 ### Get-ChangeTimeZone

-Effortlessly alter time zones on designated servers.
-This script simplifies the process by allowing you to input server names and select desired time zones, simplifying time zone management across multiple servers.
+Change time zones on specific servers.
+Input server names and desired time zones for easier time zone management.

 ## List of Time Zones

-For your convenience, here's a list of commonly used time zones:
+Here's a list of commonly used time zones for your convenience:

 - Pacific Time (PT)
 - Mountain Time (MT)